 • Earn admission to a local certification/Master’s program.

-• Hired by one of our school districts
+• Hired by one of our school districts to teach math or science

 • Maintain a B or higher GPA in your Masters courses